 - Saran wrap

-I purchase these organic vegetables frozen from Kroger.
-The already come in steam-able bags that you can microwave, but I prefer to steam them on top of the stove using a pot and steamer/strainer.
-You can simply add about 3 cups of water to the bottom pot and pour the frozen veggies in the top steamer pot.
+I purchase these frozen organic vegetables from Kroger.
+They already come in steamable bags that you can microwave, but I prefer to steam them on top of the stove using a pot and steamer/strainer.
+You can simply add about 3 cups of water to the bottom pot and pour the frozen veggies into the top steamer pot.
 Steam them until the desired consistency for your little one.
-We like to give Emory a couple whole, to see if she will eat them.
-She puts them in her mouth for a second, but hasn’t gotten to the point to where she will chew them up.
-After they’ve reached the desired consistency add them to your blending device of choice for 30 seconds or so.
+We like to give Emory a couple, to see if she will eat them.
+She puts them in her mouth for a second but hasn’t gotten to the point to where she will chew them up.
+After they’ve reached the desired consistency, add them to your blending device of choice for 30 seconds or so.

-Once the puree has cooled spoon into ice cube tray.
-Wrap tray with saran wrap and freeze for 24 hours.
+Once the puree has cooled, spoon into an ice cube tray.
+Wrap the tray with saran wrap and freeze for 24 hours.
 Once frozen, pop cubes out of the tray and place each vegetable into a separate, labeled bag.
-Each cube is approx. 1 ounce (standard ice tray holds 16 ounces of food).
+Each cube is approx. One ounce (standard ice tray holds 16 ounces of food).
 Each bag usually lasts us a week.
 We prepare three different vegetables weekly and rotate them out so that she has a variety at daycare and dinner.